codepr/codepr.github.io/_posts/2024-09-22-rust-reetcode.md

 to subscribed users.

 #### User management

+Creation of a new user and retrieve of the user, probably with some sort of stats and solved problems etc.

 - **POST**  `/v1/users`
 - **GET**   `/v1/users/:user_id`

 #### Problems management

+Creation of a new problem, listing of all the problems, probably opt-in filters by category, difficulty and pagination etc; retrieve of a specific problem by ID.
+Definitely submission of a solution to any given problem and listing.

 - **GET**   `/v1/problems/:problem_id`
 - **GET**   `/v1/problems`
 - **POST**  `/v1/problems/:problem_id`

+### Authentication & RBAC

+**TBD**